awslabs/aws-fluent-plugin-kinesis/README.md

 ## Configuration: Format

 ### format (section)
-This plugin use `Fluent::TextFormatter` to serialize record to string.
-For more detail, see [formatter.rb].
+This plugin uses `Fluent::TextFormatter` to serialize record to string.
+See [formatter.rb] for more details.
 By default, it uses `json` formatter same as specific like below:

     <match *>
       @type kinesis_streams